OfficeDev/office-js-docs-pr/docs/develop/extended-overrides.md

 # Work with Extended Overrides of the manifest

-Some extensibility features of Office Add-ins are configured with JSON files that are hosted on your server, instead of with the add-in's XML manifest.
+When your add-in uses the XML-formatted add-in only manifest, some extensibility features of Office Add-ins are configured with JSON files that are hosted on your server, instead of with the add-in's manifest.

 > [!NOTE]
 > This article assumes that you're familiar with Office Add-in manifests and their role in add-ins.
 Please read [Office Add-ins manifest](add-in-manifests.md), if you haven't recently.